Andrew-O39/FolioCite/docs/user_guide.md

 Click **Logout (your username)** in the navigation bar.

-This logs you out and clears your session.

 ---

 ## 🆘 Troubleshooting

-### **“No books found”**
+### **No results found**
 Try:
-- A different spelling
+- A simpler query
-- Author name
+- Author name only
-- ISBN
+- ISBN (for books)
+- DOI (for articles)

-### **“Open Library temporarily unavailable”**
+### **API temporarily unavailable**
-The book service may be down.
+This occurs if Open Library or Crossref is offline.
-Try again after a few minutes.
+Try again in a few minutes.

-### **Incorrect book data**
+### **Incorrect metadata**
-Some metadata comes from external sources and may be incomplete.
-Always review the **confirmation page** and fix any errors before generating your citation.
+Always double-check the **confirmation page**
+— you can edit anything before generating the citation.

+### **Cannot copy citation**
+If browser clipboard permissions fail, just select the text manually.

 ---

-## 🎉 That’s It!
+## 🎉 You’re ready to use FolioCite!

-FolioCite is built to be simple and helpful.
+FolioCite makes referencing easy whether you're writing an essay, report, thesis, or research paper.

-If you find any issues or have suggestions, please share your feedback.
+If you have suggestions or issues, feel free to provide feedback.

 Happy writing! ✨